 8. Avoid Grazing and Excessive Snacking

-Although having a small, healthy snack (i.e. a piece of fruit, a cup of yogurt, OR a handful of nuts) in between meals may be recommended for some individuals (generally Pitta and Vata types), grazing or taking in multiple snacks should always be avoided.
-This is because eating (even small amounts) too frequently causes your digestive fire (Agni) to be at work continuously throughout the day.
-This overtaxes the Agni, as well as the pancreas and leads to sluggish digestion and toxic accumulation.
+Although having a small, healthy snack (e.g. a piece of fruit, a cup of yogurt, OR a handful of nuts) in between meals may be recommended for some individuals (generally Pitta and Vata types), grazing or taking in multiple snacks should always be avoided.
+This is because eating (even small amounts) too frequently will cause your digestive fire (Agni) to be at work continuously throughout the day.
+This overtaxes your Agni, as well as your pancreas, and leads to sluggish digestion and toxic build-up.
 On top of this overwork that occurs, often many food combining rules will be broken when grazing, making all of these negative effects even more heightened.
-So stick to your three meals each day, taking in lots of fiber and lean protein, making snacking unnecessary.
+So stick to your three meals each day that are filled with lots of fiber and lean protein, which will keep you full and make snacking unnecessary.

 9. Take a Digestive Stimulant Before Meals

-If you are experiencing any digestive woes, a common Ayurvedic practice is to prep the fire with a stimulating digestive appetizer before each meal.
+If you are experiencing any digestive woes, a common Ayurvedic practice is to prep your fire with a stimulating digestive appetizer before each meal.
 This can be something as simple as ginger tea with honey, or something a bit more powerful like our Agni Elixir.
-Depending on your digestive needs, these can be taken up to three times daily, 30 minutes (or less) prior to eating.
+Depending on your digestive needs, these can be taken up to three times daily, 30 minutes (or less) before eating.

-No matter what you chose, these helpful digestive aids will spark the digestive fire (Agni), releasing vital enzymes.
+No matter what you chose, these helpful digestive aids will spark your digestion and release vital enzymes.
 This in turn will help to ward away issues such as gas, bloating, hyperacidity, sluggish metabolism, dull appetite, and sleepiness after food.
 Remember that all of these symptoms are pointing to a weak or imbalanced digestive fire and according to Ayurveda… an impaired digestion is the root cause all disease!